mozilla/gecko-projects/taskcluster/docs/parameters.rst

    The repository from which to do an initial clone, utilizing any available caching.

+``do_not_optimize``
+   Specify tasks to not optimize out of the graph.
+This is a list of labels.
+   Any tasks in the graph matching one of the labels will not be optimized out of the graph.

+``existing_tasks``
+   Specify tasks to optimize out of the graph.
+This is a dictionary of label to taskId.
+   Any tasks in the graph matching one of the labels will use the previously-run taskId rather than submitting a new task.

 ``head_repository``
    The repository containing the changeset to be built.
 This may differ from ``base_repository`` in cases where ``base_repository`` is likely to be cached